aboutus

 Open or uncovered wells are discovered in one of two ways:

-1. a person reports it to the District office, or
+1. A person reports it to the District office, or

 2. District staff discovers the well during a field visit

-Twenty-two, uncovered wells were discovered during District Staff field visit, during 2015.
+3. Twenty-two, uncovered wells were discovered during District Staff field visit, during 2023-2024.

 Performance Standards

-2.02a – 22 open, uncovered wells were discovered by District staff
+2.02a – 33 open, uncovered wells were discovered by District staff

 2.02b – District staff notify responsible party